 By Margaret Hurley.
 Co-writer You Can Teach Grammar

-This inaugural issue covers some tips for using (non-musical) radio or podcasts in the classroom.
+This article offers some tips for using (non-musical) radio or podcasts in the classroom.

 Using Authentic Material to Motivate Students

-This is a huge motivator for students, and can often encourage students to reach beyond their ostensible level of comprehension: if they are genuinely interested in the content, they are much more likely to push themselves and to use all the tools they have to increase their comprehension.
+Authentic material is a huge motivator for students, and can often encourage students to reach beyond their ostensible level of comprehension: if they are genuinely interested in the content, they are much more likely to push themselves and to use all the tools they have to increase their comprehension.
 For this reason, the first step to developing a meaningful and memorable ESL lesson with podcasts is to find a topic that students have an interest in.

 How to Choose the Right Podcast